catcombo/django-speedinfo/README.md

   `SPEEDINFO_PROFILING_CONDITIONS = ["speedinfo.conditions.exclude_urls.ExcludeURLCondition"]`
 - `SPEEDINFO_REPORT_COLUMNS` and `SPEEDINFO_REPORT_COLUMNS_FORMAT` were removed, use `SPEEDINFO_ADMIN_COLUMNS` instead.
   Every entry in `SPEEDINFO_ADMIN_COLUMNS` list is a tuple (column name, value format, attribute name).
+  See [Customize admin columns](#customize-admin-columns) for details.
+To add extra columns follow the instruction in the section [Extra admin columns](#extra-admin-columns) below.
 - `speedinfo.settings` module renamed to `speedinfo.conf`
 - Base condition class was renamed from `Condition` to `AbstractCondition`